genea-workshop/leaderboard/_pages/details.md

 This is also a pairwise comparison, but unlike the motion quality assessment, it can be performed for each system independently, therefore it avoids the confounding factor of motion quality.

 <h3>Future evaluations</h3>
 After the leaderboard becomes established, we will include new evaluation tasks based on what datasets become available, and what challenges become more important in the field.
-Some possibilities are to evaluate facial expressions, emotion expressivity, motion specificity to the meaning of the speech, and so on.
-(See our <a href="/leaderboard/position_paper">position paper for more details.)
+Some possibilities, already compatible with the BEAT2 dataset, are to evaluate facial expressions or emotion expressivity.
+For future datasets, it might become possible to test motion specificity to the meaning of the speech, and other types of grounding information.
+(See our <a href="/leaderboard/position_paper">position paper for more ideas.)

 <h1 style="color: #3979c0">Tooling</h1>
 <h2>Standardised visualisation</h2>
 Visualisation is one of the most important design choices for perceptual user studies that evaluate motion synthesis.
 Currently, almost every gesture-generation paper uses a different character model and 3D scene configuration due to difficulties of using animation software, as well as the lack of shared 3D assets.
 Because character appearence and other environmental factors can have a subtle but important effect on the evaluation, this means that human evaluation results are largely incomparable to each other.

-We are developing an open-source automated pipeline for rendering videos for our user studies, based on popular animation software (e.g., Blender), which will be shared with the community after we release the leaderboard.
+We are creating a standardised visualisation setup with a realistic, but minimal 3D scene with lighting, and we will use a textured SMPL-X mesh as a high-quality human character model.
+There will be an option to hide the face in the videos, since our first evaluations will only be based on hand- and body motion.

 <figure style="text-align: center; margin-bottom: 2em;">
 <img src="./assets/img/render_snapshot.png" width="50%"/>
-<figcaption><i><b>TODO UPDATE</b> A preview of our renders.</i></figcaption>
+<figcaption><i>A preview of the rendering style we'll use for the Leaderboard.</i></figcaption>
 </figure>

-We will create a realistic, but minimal 3D scene with lighting, and we will use a textured SMPL-X mesh as a high-quality human character model.
-There will be an option to hide the face in the videos, since our first evaluations will only be based on hand- and body motion.
+We are currently working on an open-source, automated pipeline for rendering videos for our user studies, based on popular animation software (e.g., Blender), which will be shared with the community after we release the leaderboard.

 <h2>User-study automation</h2>

-To standardise human evaluation, we are developing a new codebase for running experiments based on the HEMVIP codebase of the GENEA challenges.
-This software will also be open-sourced, and great emphasis will be placed on ease of use.
-Our vision is to enable independent replication of our evaluations.
+To standardise the human evaluation process, we are rewriting the HEMVIP codebase, which was used in the GENEA challenges, with an emphasis on stability and ease of use.
+This software will also be open-sourced -- our vision is to enable independent replication of our evaluations.

 <h2>Objective evaluation</h2>
 The leaderboard will also feature many commonly used objective metrics (e.g., FGD and beat consistency), and we are planning to develop new automated evaluation methods based on the collected human preference data.
 Each of these will be open-sourced with the release of the leaderboard.